-- A. Only one legislative caucus committee may exist for the majority and minority of each legislative chamber. - B. The speaker and the minority floor leader of the house of representatives and the majority floor leader and the minority floor leader of the senate shall be the designated leaders of the legislative caucus committees for the members of their political party in their legislative chamber unless: - (1) two-thirds of the members of a political party in a legislative chamber vote to designate a different leader from among their members; and - (2) the results of that vote are recorded with the secretary of state. - C. A legislative caucus committee must comply with all statutes and rules applicable to political committees, with the exception of in-kind contributions from a legislative caucus committee to a candidate nominated by that party in a general election cycle, which do not apply to limitation on contributions. - D. No funds belonging to a legislative caucus committee shall be expended by the committee unless a current designated leader of the committee is on file with the secretary of state. - E. Funds belonging to a legislative caucus committee shall be managed by the designated leader or the leader's designee. - F. A legislative caucus committee cannot be dissolved or cancel its registration as a political committee pursuant to Subsection G of Section 1-19-29 NMSA 1978.
-[1.10.13.32 NMAC N, 10/29/2019]
+- A. Only one legislative caucus committee may exist for the majority and minority of each legislative chamber. - B. The speaker and the minority floor leader of the house of representatives and the majority floor leader and the minority floor leader of the senate shall be the designated leaders of the legislative caucus committees for the members of their political party in their legislative chamber unless: - (1) two-thirds of the members of a political party in a legislative chamber vote to designate a different leader from among their members; and

+- (2) the results of that vote are recorded with the secretary of state. - C. A legislative caucus committee must comply with all statutes and rules applicable to political committees, with the exception of in-kind contributions from a legislative caucus committee to a candidate nominated by that party in a general election cycle, which do not apply to limitation on contributions. - D. No funds belonging to a legislative caucus committee shall be expended by the committee unless a current designated leader of the committee is on file with the secretary of state using the campaign registration form prescribed by the secretary of state. - E. Funds belonging to a legislative caucus committee shall be managed by the designated leader or the leader's designee as designated on the campaign registration form prescribed by the secretary of state. - F. A legislative caucus committee cannot be dissolved or cancel its registration as a political committee pursuant to Subsection G of Section 1-19-29 NMSA 1978.
+[1.10.13.32 NMAC N, 10/29/2019; A, 3/22/2022] - 1.10.13.33 PROHIBITED PERIOD: Candidates and officeholders impacted by the prohibited period pursuant to Section 1-19-34.1 NMSA 1978 are not required to cancel or pause automatic recurring contributions that were solicited and established prior to the start of the prohibited period.